 In the previous article, we looked at the primary type of communications bus currently used on modern cars, but why do we need one at all?
 Presumably, making communications links between ECU’s makes the vehicle more complicated and more expensive?
-So what has changed during automotive evolution that makes a communications bus inevitable?
+So what has changed during the automotive evolution that makes a communications bus inevitable?

 Wiring before the communications bus

 In the ’60s, cars were far more straightforward, with just a few electronic devices.
 And it was in 1963, a British Standard for the colours of wires between different devices was first released.
 The BS-AU7 standard is based on the wiring of the 1934 Austin 7 vehicles, and hence the name.
 The standard harmonised the colour combinations needed to run every electrical component of a car.
 This meant a single wire to each device had a specific colour.
 From the main battery lead (Brown) to the switch for the reverse lamp (Green with brown tracer).

 In 1983 BS-AU7a was released with a whopping 111 wiring combinations serving 127 devices, already more devices than wire colours.
 This sounds like a huge number, but a single modern engine ECU can have more than 130 pins.
-There simply aren’t enough wiring colour combinations in the world for modern vehicles.
+There aren’t enough wiring colour combinations in the world for modern vehicles.
 The number of possible combinations is not helped by the limited colours from which the wires PVC sheath can be manufactured.

 Moving to micro controllers

 Perhaps more critically, cars in 1983 didn’t have a microcontroller except perhaps for some early GTi’s.
-Switches where just switches and Microsoft Windows 3.11 was still another 9 years from launch.
+Switches were just switches, and Microsoft Windows 3.11 was still another 9 years from launch.

-Fast forward some 30+ years, and there are microprocessors everywhere and I don’t just mean in the car.
+Fast forward some 30+ years, and there are microprocessors everywhere, and I don’t just mean in the car.
 Wireless technologies have now replaced copper telephone lines.
 Handheld devices have replaced bakelite rotary dial telephones with more processing power than the first NASA moon missions.
-As a result of these developments, fridges can go online, and my washing machine can send me an email when the cycle is finished.
+As a result of these developments, fridges can go online, and my washing machine can email me when the cycle is finished.